kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/connectivity.md

 If you wish to query individual tracts using inclusion / exclusion ROIs, you may also do so.
 By default, only a tract-density map is generated from these.
-Additionally, if an associated surface can be found, end points of the tract are mapped to the surfaces.
+Additionally, if an associated surface can be found, tracts passing through the cortical ribbon are mapped to the surface.

 > [!NOTE]
-> End points are only mapped if an inflated surface can be found!
+> - Tracts are only mapped if an inflated surface can be found!
+> - Non-lateralized tracts will need to be mapped twice, once for each hemisphere.

 | Argument | Config Key | Description |
 | :- | :- | :- |